atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 wall where sufficient wall surface above the grab bar is available.
 Wall surface above grab bars provides support and helps prevent arms from slipping off the bar.
-Wall surface that extends the full height of the required 12\" clearance above grab bars, or preferably to the standard adult shoulder height for standees, should provide sufficient support in using grab bars.
+Wall surface that extends the full height of the required 12&Prime; clearance above grab bars, or preferably to the standard adult shoulder height for standees, should provide sufficient support in using grab bars.

-##### Can the side grab bar be mounted on blocking when the centerline of the water closet exceeds the 18" maximum?
+##### Can the side grab bar be mounted on blocking when the centerline of the water closet exceeds the 18&Prime; maximum?

-In new construction, the wall should be furred out so that the water closet centerline is within the required 16" - 18" distance from the side wall.
-In addressing access to existing water closets that are too far from the side wall, the side grab bar can be mounted on blocking but it is important that the blocking extend at least 12" above the grab bar so that adequate wall support is available when using the grab bar.
+In new construction, the wall should be furred out so that the water closet centerline is within the required 16&Prime; to 18&Prime; distance from the side wall.
+In addressing access to existing water closets that are too far from the side wall, the side grab bar can be mounted on blocking but it is important that the blocking extend at least 12&Prime; above the grab bar so that adequate wall support is available when using the grab bar.

 ##### Can grab bar attachments be located at points along the bar instead of at the ends?